 Each chapter offers bankruptcy protection, but which circumstances are especially benefited by a Chapter 13 bankruptcy petition?

 You usually have to pay attorney fees upfront with a Chapter 7 filing since they count as dischargeable debt.
-If you file under Chapter 13, you could arrange to pay only a portion of your bankruptcy attorneys’ fees and then include the rest of it in your payment plan.
+If you file under Chapter 13, you could arrange to pay only a portion of your bankruptcy attorneys’ fees.
+Then, include the rest of it in your payment plan.

-Chapter 7 bankruptcy cases are shorter, so debt relief is, in effect, quicker, but taking this route may not be the easiest option for you.
+Chapter 7 bankruptcy cases are shorter, so debt relief is quicker.
+However, taking this route may not be the easiest option for you.
 Frequently, the monthly payments in Chapter 13 cases are smaller because the general payments are also cheaper.
-For instance, if your car loan debt is higher than what the vehicle is actually worth, you have to pay the full debt amount in Chapter 7, but just the value of the car in Chapter 13.
+For instance, if your car loan debt is higher than what the vehicle is actually worth, you have to pay the full debt amount in Chapter 7.
+On the other hand, you just pay the value of the car.

 Chapter 13 has a long list of dischargeable debts, many of them considered non-dischargeable under Chapter 7.
 There are different types of debt on this list.
 For instance, if you’ve incurred government fines and penalties, or if you owe the government certain taxes, filing under Chapter 13 makes them dischargeable.